In the wake of a General Election defeat, and a now impending but unstoppable Brexit, what happens to the huge movement for “remain”?

 A few years from now, if the UK does not feel like it has won after all, there will be ongoing demand for change.

-Scrutiny will also, if done well, open up questions about the corruption in which the UK state appears to now be mired.
-From the Russia Report to mistrust of the BBC, there is a lot to be scrutinised that will please remainers but will also appeal more widely.
+Scrutiny will also, if done well, open up questions about the corruption in which the UK state appears to some to be mired.
+From the Russia Report to mistrust of the BBC, there is a lot to be scrutinised as the UK moves into a new political phase.

 This will reflect changing demographics, ongoing disillusion with things that don’t change, and an endless drip drip drip of economic and diplomatic troubles that inevitably result from diminished trade positions.